WE FIGHT FOR YOUR RIGHTS!

 If the injuries are severe enough you will be charged with a felony and face two, three or four years in prison unless felony probation is granted.

 Generally, in a domestic violence case, it is the severity of the injuries that drives whether or not the case is charged as a felony or misdemeanor.
-All of same defenses apply and it's important to remember that just because you are charged with a felony that does not mean the case will resolve for a felony or that you will be convicted of any crime whatsoever.
+All of same defenses apply and it's important to remember that just because you were booked on felony charges that does not mean the case will resolve for a felony or that you will be convicted of any crime whatsoever.

 You need legal protection from skilled and caring Salinas domestic violence lawyers if you are facing these consequences.